woodfordtim/milestone3/README.md

 * Add pop-up to warns users if they are about to delete an event so they do not lose data.
 * Ensure redirection from 'Sports' categories returns to the event rather the 'find_events' page.
 * Add banner image to improve styling on each page (as per wireframe).
-* Add testing file to test features of the application.
 * Add a search and/or filter feature so that events can be located by the users more efficiently.
 * Add a log-in feature for authorisation and authentification to be able to prevent unwanted or mailicious loss of data.
+* Add further validation for the form in order to prevent duplication and incorrect entries.

 ## Credits